On Proper Colorings of Functions

 \section{Introduction}

-The well-known $k$-switch problem is due to Greenwell and Lov\'asz \cite{GLL}: {\em Assume that there is a light with $n\ge 3$ states, which is connected to finitary many switches, each having $n$ positions, in such a way that if the positions of all switches are changed, then the state of the light also changes.
-Show that there is a switch such that the position of that switch determines the state of the light.}
+The well-known $k$-switch theorem of Greenwell and Lov\'asz \cite{GLL} has stated the following: {\em Assume that there is a light with $n\ge 3$ states, which is connected to finitely many switches, each having $n$ positions, in such a way that if the positions of all switches are changed, then the state of the light also changes.
+Then there is a switch such that the position of that switch determines the state of the light.}